What are Gallstones?

 Stay physically active

-Exercise can help you to maintain your weight, plus there is some evidence that physical activity may help prevent the formation of gallstones by improving bile flow (i).
+Exercise can help you to maintain your weight, plus it may also help prevent the formation of gallstones by improving bile flow.
 Aim for 30 minutes of moderate-intensity activity – where you feel warm and slightly out of breath – five times a week (or 150 minutes a week).

 Give up smoking

-Smoking has been shown to increase the risk of gallbladder disease, says the British Liver Trust.
+Some research suggests that smoking increases the risk of developing gallstones (vi).
 If you need help with quitting, there are products available that can reduce your nicotine cravings, such as patches, lozenges and gum.
+Read our tips on how to stop smoking here.

 Natural support for gallstones